Aditya23soni/Aditya23soni/README.md

 - 👋 Hi, I’m @Aditya23soni
-- 👀 I’m interested in working with data
+- 👀 I’m interested in working with data and creating data-driven solutions for organizataions
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning and practicing SQL
-- 💞️ I’m looking to collaborate on SQL projects
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me.
 Reach me @ adityasoni2310@gmail.com

 <!---